alphagov/govuk-developer-docs/source/manual/intro-to-docker.html.md

 $mac docker run -it -v $PWD:/app -v content-publisher-bundle:/usr/local/bundle --privileged --network content-publisher-network -e TEST_DATABASE_URL=postgresql://postgres@postgres/content-publisher-test -e DATABASE_URL=postgresql://postgres@postgres/content-publisher content-publisher-demo bash
 ```

 This is a lot to run in one command!
 Luckily, other people have had this exact problem, and came up with [docker-compose].
-With 'compose', we can convert our long commands into some YAML configuration.
+With 'compose', we can convert our long commands into a YAML configuration file called `docker-compose.yml`.

 ```docker
 version: '3'